The Ultimate Guide to Throwing a Surprise Birthday Party

 As a final point of contact, create a temporary group chat on your phone app with all the guests.
 This will serve as a great channel of communication leading up to the event and on the day of the party.
-Lastly, make sure that the guests arrive at the venue at least 30 minutes before the guest of honour.
+Lastly, make sure that the guests arrive at the venue at least 30 minutes before the guest of honor.
 This gives everyone enough time to grab a drink, settle in and wait for the show to start.

 Step 6.
 Choose a venue

 As we discussed before, if you have a theme then let that dictate the venue.
 Get a list of two to three possible venue options then call each one and check for availability.
-The sooner you get the booking locked in the better.
-The worst thing that you can do is leave the booking until the last minute because you will be disappointed.
+The sooner you get the booking locked in, the better.
+The worst thing that you can do is leave the booking until the last minute, because you will be disappointed.
 We repeat, you will be disappointed.

 Step 7.
 Plan a menu

 The simplest way to plan your menu is to tailor it to the theme of the party.
 If you’ve got many guests, then opt for platters of finger food and snacks.
 Communal sharing always adds to the festivities.
 Plan your cocktails according to the theme or pick one as a signature cocktail of the party.
-Cocktail jugs are always a great option because guests can help themselves.
+Cocktail pitchers are always a great option because guests can help themselves.

 If it’s a smaller party and you’re comfortable with a sit-down meal, then opt for that.
 If your venue is outdoors and there is a garden or lawn then consider a picnic-style brunch, lunch, or dinner.
-Always remember to budget, budget, budget because food and drinks will be the main cost of the party.
-Lastly, make sure that you’re serving food and drinks that your guest of honour will love.
+Always remember to budget, budget, budget, because food and drinks will be the main cost of the party.
+Lastly, make sure that you’re serving food and drinks that your guest of honor will love.

-It’s not a party without a birthday cake so add that to your surprise birthday planning list.
+It’s not a party without a birthday cake add that to the surprise birthday planning list.
 We recommend ordering a cake from a good bakery for best results.
-Not having to worry about making cake is a huge stress reliever and trust us, things are going to get a little hectic no matter how organised you are.
+Not having to worry about making cake is a huge stress reliever and trust us, things are going to get a little hectic no matter how organized you are.
 If you’re catering for a big crowd, then cupcakes or cake pops are a great idea.
 You can still have a small cake for the cutting ceremony, but it’s a lot easier to hand out cupcakes than it is to slice and serve 20 pieces of cake.

 Step 8.
 Decide on a floor plan

 Most venues that are used to hosting parties will give their suggestions for a good setup.
 Heed their advice but also consider the following things.
 Firstly, are there any grandparents joining that might need wheelchair access?
 Another thing to think about is if there will there be any children at the party.
-If so, then it might be a good idea to have a kid’s area set up, or to book a table that’s close (but not too close) to the kid’s play area.
+If so, then it’s a good idea to have a kid’s area set up, or to book a table that’s close (but not too close) to the kid’s play area.

 Lastly, whatever kind of venue you hire or book, make sure that the table or party is not immediately visible from the parking lot.
-For maximum surprise factor, lead the guest of honour on a path that has a few twists and turns on the way to the party.
+For maximum surprise factor, lead the guest of honor on a path that has a few twists and turns on the way to the party.

 Step 9.
 Décor and playlist